howtowritehelloworld/engg1340-project/README.md

 ### Program codes in multiple files <a name="multiple-files"></a>

 The source code is split into different components and stored inside `src` folder.

+A Makefile is created to compile all the code components.

-### Proper Indentation and naming styles <a name="external-libraries"></a>
+## External Libraries <a name="external-libraries"></a>

-Each control structures provide an indentati on and all the variables have meaningful names.

-### In-code documentation <a name="documentation"></a>

-Easy-to-understand documentation is included in the code.
+`Ncurses` is used for graphics in this project.